MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 3. Dependency map that displays the interconnected components with the VM from various resource groups and subscriptions.

-After the Log Analytics Workspace is created, you need to enable performance counters in the workspace for collection on Linux and Windows VMs, as well as install and enable the ServiceMap and InfrastructureInsights solution in your workspace.
+After the Log Analytics Workspace is created, enable the performance counters in the workspace for collection on Linux and Windows VMs.
+Then, install and enable the ServiceMap and InfrastructureInsights solution in your workspace.
 The process is described in the [Deploy Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-onboard#how-to-enable-azure-monitor-for-vms-preview) guide.

 ### In the Azure Stack admin portal
 After enabling the Azure Automation solutions in the Azure portal, you next need to sign in to the Azure Stack admin portal as a cloud admin and download the **Azure Monitor, Update and Configuration Management** and the **Azure Monitor, Update and Configuration Management for Linux** extension in the Azure Stack marketplace.